sheroz/wp-wordapp-plugin/README.txt

 To upload the plugin through WordPress, instead of FTP:

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

+Note: This plugin does not have a settings page within WordPress.
+All settings and configuration are done directly from within the Wordapp Platform.
+After installation and activation of plugin in your site, please contact wordapp support to configure and activate plugin in wordapp.

 == Changelog ==